Teaching hydrology with airGRteaching

 Note that the manual calibration of model parameters is facilitated using the airGRteaching graphical user interface launched by the ShinyGR() function.

 You can embed the following code in a loop (except the data processing step using PrepGR()).
-At each iteration you test a new parameter set and compute corresponding the criterion.
+At each iteration you test a new parameter set and compute the corresponding criterion.
 This way you can find the “best” parameter set.

 # Data processing for GR4J (with Q for calibration)